 Don’t plan to eat it tonight for dinner because it isn’t going to be ready for at least 10 days.
 But, I promise…it is so worth taking the time to put it together!

-If you love corned beef on St. Patrick’s Day, then you really should try making your own!
+If you love having Corned Beef & Cabbage on St. Patrick’s Day, then you really should try making your own!

 Here’s the recipe –

 Recipe originally from: The American Women’s CookBook

 - Large Bowl